gabriel-araujjo/node-chat/README.md

 # Node RC4 chat

-A wrapper for socket with a optional RC4 cryptography
+A wrapper for socket with an optional RC4 cryptography

 This _class_ does not allow multiple clients